mbbroberg/mbbroberg.github.io/content/tools/index.md

 # Changelog

-- **Dec 4, 2021**: Subtitutions on notes, passwords, and browsers.
-See
+- **Dec 4, 2021**: A few big ones: officially let go of Evernote and split it across Notion and Obsidian as my "slow" and "fast" brain respectively.
+Dashlane is out for 1Password.
 - **Jan 1, 2021**: Initial release.
 I've officially let go of Todoist, though I hope the Notion API will allow them to integrate in a meaningful way since it's better at notifications on due dates and input of action items than Notion.